-As of December 31, 2020, the Company had an accumulated deficit of \$92,158 and for the year ended December 31, 2020 the Company used net cash in operating activities of \$22,346.
+As of December 31, 2022, the Company had an accumulated deficit of \$103,134 and for the year ended December 31, 2022 the Company had a net loss of \$9,021.

-To date, the Company has generated limited revenues from three products, but expects further growth in 2021 and beyond in accordance with additional market penetration from these products plus revenues from licensing and additional products where it anticipates FDA approval.
-The Company currently believes its existing cash and cash equivalents of \$21,295 as of December 31, 2020 augmented by the \$9,500 of proceeds received from the sale of three neurology products in February 2021 (see Note 16 - Subsequent Events), will be sufficient to fund its operating expenses and capital expenditure requirements for at least the next twelve months from the date of issuance of these financial statements.
+To date, the Company has generated revenues from multiple products and expects further growth in 2023 and beyond in accordance with additional market penetration from these products plus revenues from additional products where it anticipates FDA approval.
+The Company currently believes its existing cash and cash equivalents of \$16,305 as of December 31, 2022 will be sufficient to fund its operating expenses and capital expenditure requirements for at least the next twelve months from the date of issuance of these financial statements.
 This estimate is based on the Company's current assumptions, including assumptions relating to estimated sales and its ability to manage its spending.
 The Company could use its available capital resources sooner than currently expected.
 Accordingly, the Company could seek to obtain additional capital through equity financings, the issuance of debt or other arrangements.
 However, there can be no assurance that the Company will be able to raise additional capital if needed or under acceptable terms, if at all.
 The sale of additional equity may dilute existing stockholders and newly issued shares may contain senior rights and preferences compared to currently outstanding common shares.
 The Company's existing long-term debt obligation contains covenants and limits the Company's ability to pay dividends or make other distributions to stockholders.
 If the Company experiences delays in product sales growth and completing its product development and obtaining regulatory approval for its other product candidates and is unable to obtain such additional financing, operations would need to be scaled back or discontinued.